This is some text inside of a div block.

 Another typical task I take part in—but thankfully not every day—is our Rapid Response efforts where various members across the entire Huntress team respond to larger-scale incidents.
 These incidents can be limited to one or more partner assets or larger global-scale incidents like SolarWinds, Kaseya, Microsoft Exchange or log4j

-Other typical tasks include working on our ThreatOps AWS infrastructure, running through product feature testing for engineering, building concepts for new features like Microsoft 365 breach detection analysis and working on tweaking existing features like Managed Antivirus.
+Other typical tasks include working on our ThreatOps AWS infrastructure, running through product feature testing for engineering, building concepts for new features like Microsoft 365 breach detection analysis and working on tweaking existing features like Managed Microsoft Defender.
 A much less exciting but far more common occurrence in the day-to-day is studying and reading lots of documentation for the things we are interfacing with, such as MS Defender, M365 APIs, AWS and more.
 As we expand Huntress as a platform and integrate with more things (or the same things in a wider scope), I find myself continually soaking up knowledge from wherever I can.

 John Hammond